North Dakota Mental Health and Substance Abuse Planning Council

 - The law requires States and Territories to perform mental health planning in order to receive federal Mental Health Block Grant funds.

 - Stakeholders, including mental health consumers, their family members, and parents of children with serious emotional or behavioral disturbances, must be involved in these planning efforts through membership on the council.

-- Points of view are presented from consumers of mental health services, family members, advocates, referral sources, schools, institutional and community-based service providers, the general disability community, and the criminal justice system.
+- Points of view are presented from consumers of mental health and substance abuse services, family members, advocates, referral sources, schools, institutional and community-based service providers, the general disability community, and the criminal justice system.

-- A majority of the membership has direct experience with issues concerning recovery, peer mentoring, service delivery, children's issues, and/or advocacy for mental health.
+- A majority of the membership has direct experience with issues concerning recovery, peer mentoring, service delivery, children's issues, and/or advocacy for mental health and substance abuse issues.